 - as watering water for the irrigation of plants

 - as washing water for the dishwasher or washing machine

-Tip: Even undeclared wells that are only used for irrigation purposes are considered an administrative offence under American law.
+Tip: Even undeclared wells that are only used for irrigation purposes are considered an administrative offence under American law, depending on the state.

 It is not only the construction of a new well that has to be reported; there is also an obligation to report if you put old wells back into operation or make structural changes in this connection.